uzerterter/visualistation/README.md

 This README.md provides an overview of our university project for the Information Visualization lecture.
 The goal of this project is to design and develop a website that effectively visualizes a traffic data of germany to help gain new insights and make data-driven decisions.
-The project will be a culmination of our understanding of data visualization techniques, web development, and the principles of effective communication.
+The project is a culmination of our understanding of data visualization techniques, web development, and the principles of effective communication.

 ## Authors & Contributors